qidianzl/Recovering-Brain-Structure-Network-Using-Functional-Connectivity/README.md

 This repository provides a PyTorch implementation of the models adopted in the two papers:

-[1] Zhang, Lu, Li Wang, and Dajiang Zhu.
+- Zhang, Lu, Li Wang, and Dajiang Zhu.
 "Recovering brain structural connectivity from functional connectivity via multi-gcn based generative adversarial network."
 International Conference on Medical Image Computing and Computer-Assisted Intervention.
 Springer, Cham, 2020.

-[2] Zhang, Lu, Li Wang, and Dajiang Zhu.
+- Zhang, Lu, Li Wang, and Dajiang Zhu.
 "Predicting Brain Structure Network using Functional Connectivity."  in process.

-Paper [1] proposes the Multi-GCN GAN model and structure preserving loss, paper [2] further expands the research on different datasets, different atlases, different functional connectivity generation methods, different models and new evaluation measures.
+The first paper proposes the Multi-GCN GAN model and structure preserving loss, and the second paper further expands the research on different datasets, different atlases, different functional connectivity generation methods, different models and new evaluation measures.
 New results have been obtained.

 ### Code: